ABOUT ME

 Can coaching sessions be conducted remotely?

 Yes.
 I work in person in Geneva and online with clients based internationally.
-The format is tailored to your needs—the results are just as effective.

 IS MENTAL COACHING ONLY FOR PEOPLE WHO ARE STRUGGLING?